ferreirarod/react-hot-ts/README.md

+Boilerplate project for those who are suffering to start a project using react + typescript + react-hot-loader

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Commands to create this project:

-create-react-app <projectName> --scripts-version=react-scripts-ts
+- create-react-app PROJECT_NAME --scripts-version=react-scripts-ts
-cd <projectName>
+- cd PROJECT_NAME
-npm run eject
+- npm run eject

-Then I've installed react-hot-loader v3: npm install --save-dev react-hot-loader@3.0.0-beta.6
+Then I've installed react-hot-loader v3:
+- npm install --save-dev react-hot-loader@3.0.0-beta.6

-And have tweaked these files to work with hot-loader: index.tsx webpack.config.dev
+And have tweaked these files to work with hot-loader:
+- index.tsx
+- webpack.config.dev
-+typings-custom folder with ts definition for react-hot-loader module.
+- +typings-custom folder with ts definition for react-hot-loader module.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).